-- 6. Obtain a copy of the legally adopted budget and all amendments. - Management provided us with a copy of the original and represented there was no amendment. - 7.
-Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there were any exceptions. - We traced the adoption of the original budget to the minutes of a meeting held on 12/11/2019 which indicated that the budget had been adopted by the board of the Village of French Settlement.
-Management represented that there were no amendments to the budget during the year. - 8.
-Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
-Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more. - We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
-We noted actual expenditures exceeded budgeted amounts with an unfavorable variance of 8.72% and the Village did not properly amend the budget.
-Actual revenues were within the 5% variance allowable by law.
+6. Obtain a copy of the legally adopted budget and all amendments.

+Management provided us with a copy of the original and amended budgets.

+7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there were any exceptions.

+We traced the adoption of the original budget to the minutes of a meeting held on 12/9/2020 which indicated that the budget had been adopted by the board of the Village of French Settlement.
+The amended budgeted was adopted at the 11/10/21 board meeting.

+8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
+Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.

+We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
+We noted actual revenues were under budgeted amounts with an unfavorable variance of 10.09%.
+Actual expenditures were within the 5% variance allowable by law.